-- (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; and - 16.5.2 assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 16.6 The ACD may at its discretion charge a fee on the switching of shares between funds.
-At present no switching charge is applied. - 16.7 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
-No switch will be made during any period when the right of Shareholders to require the redemption of their shares is suspended.
-The general provisions on selling shares shall apply equally to a switch. - 16.8 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 16.9 A switch of shares in one Fund for shares in any other Fund is treated as a redemption and sale and will, for persons subject to United Kingdom taxation, be a realisation for the purposes of capital gains taxation. - 16.10 A Shareholder who switches shares in one Fund for shares in any other Fund will not be given a right by law to withdraw from or cancel the transaction.
+- (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; and - 17.3.2 assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 17.4 The ACD may at its discretion charge a fee on the switching of shares between funds.
+These fees are set out in Section 19.3. - 17.5 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding for the applicable Share Class, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
+No switch will be made during any period when the right of Shareholders to require the redemption of their shares is suspended (as to which see Section 23 below).
+The general provisions on selling shares shall apply equally to a switch. - 17.6 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 17.7 Please note that in accordance with UK tax law a switch of Shares is treated as a redemption of the Old Shares and a purchase of New Shares which will, for persons subject to UK tax law, be a realisation of the Old Shares for the purposes of capital gains tax, which may give rise to a liability to tax depending on the Shareholder's circumstances. - 17.8 A Shareholder who switches shares in one Share Class for shares in any Share Class will not be given a right by law to withdraw from or cancel the transaction.